Back to what we treat

 It’s common to feel nervous before meeting new people or people you don’t know well.
 But when anxiety or fear of anxiety stops people seeing friends or going to important events, they may find that they need more support in order to prevent isolation.

-Anxiety is a normal emotion, and feeling nervous, anxious, panicky or frightened, particularly when we face challenges.
+Anxiety is a normal emotion, and so are feelings of being nervous, anxious, panicky or frightened, particularly when we face challenges.
 But overwhelming experiences of anxiety such as panic attacks and compulsions make it hard to live normally and can prevent people experiencing or enjoying life.

 For example, anxiety is common when we challenge ourselves at work – for example, by presenting work to groups or attending an interview for a job we would like to be considered for.
 People with anxiety also challenge themselves at work, and might benefit from treatment for anxiety if they are not already getting it.